aanbarasan/youtube-float-video/README.md

-# helper
+# Helper
-Helper chrome extension
+It is a chrome extension.
+In youtube some enhancement made by this extension.
+It will work on all the sites based on the options enabled.